raymondlouie/MiniMarS/README.md

                                          verbose = TRUE)
 ```

-### Print out the identified markers and their performance.
+### Visualise the identified markers and their performance.
 ```{r}
 library(ggplot2)